gleitej/Paddle-Project/README.md

 `npm run dev` runs both the backend API on port 5000 and the frontend React dev server running on port 3000

-`npm run nodeS` runs backend API
+`npm run nodeS` runs only the backend API on port 5000

-`npm run client` runs front end React dev server
+`npm run client` runs front only the end React dev server on port 3000